-Daniel Q. Herbert has been recognized for his accomplishments in the courtroom by two distinguished organizations.
-Dan was selected by his peers as a 2016 Leading Lawyer in Illinois and named to the 2017 Illinois Super Lawyers & Rising list.
+Daniel Q. Herbert has been recognized for his accomplishments in the courtroom by multiple distinguished organizations.
+Dan was selected by his peers as a 2016 Leading Lawyer in Illinois and named to the 2017 and 2018 Illinois Super Lawyers & Rising list.
 In addition, Dan was selected to the prestigious list of the 2015 Global Directory of Who’s Who, Top Lawyer.
 In 2014, Dan was named to the prominent list of “Top 100 National Trial Lawyers” by the National Trial Lawyers Association for all his success.
+He was also selected for a Lifetime Achievement by America’s Top 100 Attorneys®.
+Less than one-half percent (0.5%) of active attorneys in the US receive this honor and he was also named by his peers as a Leading Lawyer to the Business Hall of Fame.

 Born and raised on Chicago’s Northside, Dan followed in his father’s footsteps, becoming a Chicago police officer and working as a member of Chicago’s Police Department for nearly ten years, receiving numerous awards, including a Distinguished Service Award for his role in the shooting apprehension of a dangerous offender.
 Dan was named after his father’s first partner, Daniel Quinnan, who was shot and killed in the line of duty in 1966.
 During his tenure on the CPD, he attended night school and earned a Master’s Degree in Criminal Justice from Lewis University, then enrolled in law school and earned his Juris Doctorate from DePaul University College of Law.